netascode/ansible-dc-vxlan/CONTRIBUTING.md

   providing feedback to the issue's author on what might be missing.
 <!-- - Review and update the existing content of our [Wiki](https://github.com/org_name/repo_name/wiki) with up-to-date
   instructions and code samples. -->
-- Review existing pull requests, and testing patches against real existing applications that use `netascode_dc_vxlan`.
+- Review existing pull requests, and testing patches against real existing applications that use `ansible-dc-vxlan`.
 - Write a test, or add a missing test case to an existing test.

 Thanks again for your interest on contributing to `netascode_dc_vxlan`!